Migrations and Transfers Questions

 - WordPress must be installed in the website root.
 That is, the WordPress install sits inside the public_html folder.

-- The WordPress install (including all plugins and themes) must be compatible with at least PHP 7.0, we currently support the latest version of PHP 8.1 across the platform
+- The WordPress install (including all plugins and themes) must be compatible with at least PHP 7.2.
+We currently support the latest version of PHP 8.5 across the platform.

 A platform transfer will also cause the DNS records on our nameservers to be reset, to ensure the package points towards 20i services.
 You will need to reconfigure any external DNS records after the platform transfer completes.